 - Anne Maria and Mike (As Vito) in Revenge of the Island.

 - Kevin and Brittany from Daria.
 Once even during a CPR lesson.

 - Used in The Simpsons episode "Bart's Friend Falls in Love" when Milhouse falls for the new girl at Springfield Elementary, it irritates Bart to the point he indirectly gets her sent to an all girls school.

 - Oddly enough, Tree Trunks and Mr. Pig in Adventure Time.
-This provokes lots of vocal outrage and discomfort from everyone around them, culminating in Jake and Finn bodily removing them from each other.
+In "Dream of Love", this provokes lots of vocal outrage and discomfort from everyone around them, culminating in Jake and Finn bodily removing them from each other.

 - Ms. Martian and Lagoon Boy act like this in the second season of Young Justice.
 It's possible she's just doing it to make Superboy jealous.